There’s an art to successfully eating from an all-you-can-eat buffet and this post will show you how 😀

 Hands’ down, the best buffet restaurant is Eight at Cordis.
-In fact they don’t call it buffet (don’t even mention it!) they call it “interactive kitchens”.
+In fact they don’t call it buffet (don’t even mention the word!) they call it “interactive kitchens”.

-Eight interactive kitchens to be precise, each with a chef waiting for you to pick out what you want them to sizzle up for you.
+Eight interactive kitchens to be precise, each with a chef waiting for you to pick out what you want and them to sizzle it up for you.

-You could also call it fine dining self-service because it’s nothing like the long lines on cruise ships or cheap Las Vegas restaurants where people pile their plates to the ceiling and carefully pick their way back to their table like competitors in an egg and spoon race.
+You could also call it fine dining self-service because it’s nothing like the long lines on cruise ships or cheap Las Vegas all-you-can-eat buffets where people pile their plates to the ceiling and carefully pick their way back to their table like competitors in an egg and spoon race.

 I’ve had dinner here three times now over the years and honestly it’s exceptional.
-The dining room is quite separate from the large kitchen, so you’re not looking at the food while you eat – it’s just like a regular restaurant.
-If you’re a first-timer the very helpful staff will give you an orientation tour where you do a figure of eight (see what I did there?) seeing, smelling and drooling over all the possibilities.
+The dining room is quite separate from the large kitchen, so you’re not looking at everyone choose their food while you eat – it’s just like a regular restaurant.
+If you’re a first-timer the very helpful staff will give you an orientation tour where you’ll likely do a figure of eight (see what I did there?) seeing, smelling and drooling over all the possibilities.
 Well not literally as that would be gross.

-So, to do buffets so you have a beautiful degustation restaurant style of meal there are definite strategies one must employ.
+So, to ensure your buffet looks like a beautiful degustation restaurant style meal there are definite strategies one must employ:

-Two tips for how to conquer the buffet…
+Two tips for how to master the buffet…

-Here are my plates of how I tackled four courses at Eight:
+Here are pictures of my plates showing how I tackled four courses at Eight:

 I started with sushi and dumplings.
 Just 5 little morsels and a dipping sauce.